harlan-zw/vue-cli-plugin-import-components/README.md

 It would create a conflict with two components called `Foo.vue`.
 You should name your component files with the namespace. i.e `NamespaceFoo.vue`.

+**Javascript Components**

+You may need to refresh your browser when you are updating them.
+The hot module reloading seems to be a little buggy sometimes.

+It's recommended that you stick with `.vue` SFC components.

 ## License